software-students-spring2025/3-python-package-push-then-pull/README.md

 - Run `pipenv install -e .` from the main project directory.

 6. Check Pipfile to verify all the dependencies are installed.
 Make sure python_version is the 3.10 or above.
 7. Now you are ready to contribute to our module.
 To add new features to our module, write your code under `src/popmessage` directory.
-The main code of our module is located in `src/popmessage/popmsg.py` file. (see additional documentation for contributors below)
+The main code of our module is located in `src/popmessage/popmsg.py` file. (see [additional documentation](#-additional-documentation-for-contributors) for contributors below)
 8. Any unit tests you've created should be included within the `tests` directory.
 9. To run the unit tests manually, navigate to the main project directory and run: `python3 -m pytest`

+- If the above command throws any error, try `pipenv run python3 -m pytest`, or exit and reactivate your virtual environment and try again.

-For testing purposes you can follow these steps to build and upload to TestPyPI
+For testing purposes you can follow these steps to build and upload your enhanced package to TestPyPI:

 1. Build the project by running `python -m build` from the same directory where the `pyproject.toml` file is located.
 2. Verify that the built `.tar` archive has the files you expect your package to have (including any important non-code files) by running the command: `tar --list -f dist/popmessage-0.0.3.tar.gz`, where `popmessage-0.0.3` is replaced with your own package name and version.